 Scroll down in the queue until you find an item that is categorized in the "Final edit/approve step."
-Check the box(es) for the item(s) you want to catalog and click "Take selected tasks"
+Check the box(es) for the item(s) you want to catalog and click "Take selected tasks."
+Most items edited in the multiphase workflow are deposited by Symplectic Elements.
+Be sure to check the Submitter column.